-At work, he had no desire to participate in frivolous camaraderie.
+At work, he made it clear that he had no desire to participate in friendly banter.
 He would smile politely when confronted with a flirtatious smile and keep moving without uttering a word.
-He viewed most of the women at the office as being more concerned with having a man than a steady paycheck.
+He viewed most of the women at the office as being more concerned with getting a man’s attention than a paycheck.
 He also had a strict personal rule about mixing business with pleasure.

 However, as the chatter faded from his doorway, he looked across the corridor at Tess, whose office was opposite his.
 Tess, who seldom looked up from her work to acknowledge the presence of others, was the only one who never looked at him adoringly.
 The beautiful Tess, as he often thought of her, was the only one he wished would smile his way, but she didn’t.

 Meanwhile, Tess had developed perfect vision above her glasses.
 While all the females in the office were smiling at Terry, she was watching him as he watched her.
-Like everyone else, her stomach fluttered wildly, when she’d first saw him three months ago coming out the president’s office.
+Like everyone else, her stomach fluttered wildly, when she’d first seen him three months ago coming out of the president’s office.
 The word buzzed around quickly, that he was the new junior partner, and his reputation as a sharp lawyer had preceded him.
-Tess had heard of his staggering looks, but was not prepared when she saw him.
+Tess had heard of his staggering looks but was not prepared when she saw him.

 She knew she had him when his icy manner finally melted and impulsively, he threw a piece of candy to get her attention.
 She was amused and tickled, but not enough to respond.
 That small act let her know that he was beginning to become unglued from his self-imposed wall, and her silence was caving in the door without knocking.

 She decided to bump into him later when he made his daily ritual to the water fountain and return the candy with a smile.
 When she did, he was suddenly outgoing and full of charm, as he insisted they have dinner together that night, which turned out to be one of many dates.
 A year later he proposed and she accepted.